xilution/xilution-react-todomvc/README.md

 * This example is ideally suited for...
 	* Digital agencies who want to accelerate client project time lines.
+	* Hackathon teams who want a complete full-stack example upon which they can base their projects.
 	* Frontend developers with backend responsibilities who just want to code awesome web and mobile apps.
 	* Technical leaders who are always on the look out for next big productivity accelerator.
 	* Backend developers who want to sharpen their technical skill sets.